LIDILE/VizLing/README.md

 In the terminal, change directory to *VizLing*.

-To process files and compute metrics type the following command:
+To process files and compute metrics, type the following command:

 ```
 R ALE-all-metrics_vizling.r